 To assess the appropriate classification of investments within the fair value hierarchy, the availability of market data is monitored.
 Changes in economic conditions or valuation techniques may require the transfer of investments from one fair value level to another.
 The Society's management evaluates the significance of transfers between levels based upon the nature of the investment.
-For the year ended December 31, 2019, there were no material transfers in or out of Level 3.
+In 2020, management made a change in accounting policy related to its investments, resulting in the reclassification of certain investments from Level 3 to NAV.
+The change in accounting policy was made to more accurately reflect industry categorizations of similar investments.
+Management retroactively applied the change in the accounting policy.